maniekcz/company--test/README.md

 This is coding test

-If you run test please type command below:
+If you run test please execute command below:

 ```bash
 $ composer test